VPDC

 Where to get the Vaccine

 If you have insurance, talk to your doctor or check with your local pharmacy to see what vaccines are offered.
-Most health insurances cover the cost of all recommended vaccines for children and adults.
+Most health insurances cover the cost of all recommended vaccines for eligible children and adults.
+Contact your health plan first to find out if they cover JYNNEOS and call ahead to make sure the JYNNEOS vaccine is available in advance of going to your vaccine provider.

-If you are an uninsured or underinsured adult, you may be able to access JYNNEOS vaccine at no cost at select locations that carry the vaccine, including federally qualified health centers and public health sites.
-You can also access free vaccines at select Public Health sites while supplies last.
-You may also search MyTurn to locate a vaccine provider near you.
+If you are an uninsured or underinsured adult, you may be able to access low or no cost JYNNEOS vaccine at select locations that carry the vaccine, including federally qualified health centers.
+Some of these locations are listed on the local mpox vaccination referral sites list.
+You may also visit the Bavarian Nordic (JYNNEOS vaccine manufacturer) vaccine locator to search for vaccination sites near you.

-If you are an uninsured or underinsured child aged 18 years or younger, you may be eligible to receive vaccines at no cost through the Vaccines for Children (VFC) Program if you are:
+If you are an uninsured or underinsured person aged 18 years or younger, you may be eligible to receive vaccines at no cost through the Vaccines for Children (VFC) Program if you are:

 • Eligible for or are enrolled in Medi-Cal